rub/Web-animation-with-Lottie/README.md

 # Web-animation-with-Lottie
-A simple web animation to test Lottie.
+A simple web animation for testing Lottie.